Are Over-the-Counter Phenylephrine Products Safe and Effective?

 The Bottom Line

 Phenylephrine is a decongestant available in many over-the-counter cold products.
 A U.S. Food and Drug (FDA) Advisory Panel reviewed recent studies and found that oral phenylephrine is no more effective than placebo for the treatment of nasal congestion.
-While it is unclear if the drug will be pulled from the market, it does not pose a safety threat to consumers.
+Based on these findings and additional review, the FDA has proposed that products containing oral phenylephrine be removed from the market.

 box of Equate Suphedrine PE